 NOTE: Excludes \$212 million in awards for which industry information was unavailable.
 The "all other" category includes businesses in the management of companies and real estate sectors.
-Estimates may not sum because of rounding.

 Geographically, the largest amount of grant awards went to highly populated localities, such as Newport News (\$116 million) and Fairfax County (\$53 million).
 Several less populated counties-such as Henry and Greensville-also received large amounts (\$41 million and \$39 million respectively).
 Ten localities received approximately 48 percent of the total amount awarded for the period (Table 3).